fabiosantoscode/require-emscripten/README.md

  * DO NOT let node print this to the console, unless you want node to freeze for a long time.
 You may do this accidentally in the node REPL if you just go in and type `requireEmscripten('/some/c/file.c')` because the REPL prints the values in it.
 Instead do `var myModule = ...` and you're safe.
  * Your exported functions begin with an underscore.
 So instead of calling `myModule.foo`, call `myModule._foo()`
  * If they're not here it means you didn't export them.
 In c++ this means you have to wrap them in an `extern "C" { ... }` thing.
 In rust, this means it must be marked as `#[no_mangle]` (new line) `pub extern fn`.
 Etc. Refer to your language's documentation to figure out how they export things to shared object libraries and this should be pretty much the same.

+## requireEmscripten(__dirname + '/my-module.c', { toBitcode: 'my-compiler --input-file $INPUT --output-llvm $OUTPUT', cliArgs: '-O2' });

+The second argument to `requireEmscripten` is an object containing options.
+These are the same options you can pass on the top of your C/C++ files, albeit passed as a plain JS object.

+The `toBitcode` option denotes a command you might want to use on the file before emscripten sees it.
+For example, since emscripten cannot read Lisp or Rust, you can put a Rust or Clasp (LLVM Lisp) compilation command in this option.
+Use `$INPUT` and `$OUTPUT` in this string.
+They will be replaced with absolute paths to your input and output (llvm bitcode) files, respectively.

+The `cliArgs` option is a string containing more CLI arguments to the `emcc` command.
+Examples are `-O2` to enable some optimization.

 # Directives to the compiler